shakna-israel/shaknas_database_py/README.md

 * If you _don't_ supply a `row_factory`, then you'll get the magic that lets you access rows by index, string key or attribute. (e.g. `row[0] == row['thread'] == row.thread` in the above example).

+	* An unknown value being accessed will raise a `KeyError`.

 * If you supply a `row_factory`, then it'll be installed as per usual.

 * Other arguments are passed to the `connect` function of `sql_engine`.